 Special Cases and Limitations on Registrar's Certification to Lending/Funding Agencies:

 - Ph.D.
-Ed.D. or D.M.A. students who have not taken and passed their doctoral comprehensive examinations and who do not meet one of the other enrollment qualifications for certification and Master's/Educational-Specialist students not qualifying for certification under one of the categories listed above may petition the principal graduate advisor in their academic unit for special consideration.
-If, based on a review of the student's petition, the principal graduate advisor believes there is sufficient reason for certifying the student for full-time or half-time status, the principal graduate advisor may submit a request to the Registrar's Office.
+D.M.A., D.N.P or Ed.D. students who have not taken and passed their doctoral comprehensive examinations and who do not meet one of the other enrollment qualifications for certification and Master's/Educational-Specialist, and Graduate Certificate students not qualifying for certification under one of the categories listed above may petition the principal graduate advisor in their academic unit for special consideration.
+If, based on a review of the student's petition, the principal graduate advisor believes the student for full-time or half-time status, the principal graduate advisor may submit a request to the Registrar's Office.

 - Work to satisfy an incomplete grade or grades from a previous term or terms does not count toward certification.
 Therefore, a class may be used only in status calculation for one term.
 Since the hours are used in status calculation during the original term of enrollment, that is the only term that the hours may be counted.